 📍 4188 Finch Ave E, Scarborough, Ontario

-Side story; I drove there – making it my first drive everrr!!
+Side note: I drove there – making it my first drive ever!
 Okay, back to food review.

-Seafood Laksa came with a variety of seafood and it usually comes with egg noodles (yellow, pictured above) and rice noodle (a thin white noodle).
-Some of the seafood included are squid, shrimp, crab meat and mussel.
-This dish is spicy – but if you’ve been reading my blog, you’d know that I can handle spicy food quite a bit, so this dish doesn’t taste spicy to me at all so I usually add lat jiu yao, mmmmm.
-As I don’t like rice noodles as much, I always ask for just egg noodles (and my mom complies with it, heehee, Thanks Mummy!).
+The Deep Fried Chicken Fillet on Rice with Fish Sauce.
+The chicken was really tender and chewy.
+It had a really nice savoury taste which I liked.
+That one slice of orange was really pointless to me as it was really thin and not yummy at all.
+The Seafood Laksa dish came with a variety of seafood and it usually comes in a mixture of egg noodles (yellow, pictured above) and rice noodles (a thin white noodle).
+Some of the seafood included were squid, shrimp, crab meat and mussel.
+This dish is spicy – but if you’ve been reading my blog, you’d know that I can handle spicy food quite a bit, so this dish doesn’t taste spicy to me at all so I usually add additional chilli oil to my meal.
+As I don’t like rice noodles as much, I always request for just egg noodles and my mom complies with it.
+Thanks Mummy!

-Tell me if you like egg noodles or rice noodles down in the comments! 🙂
+Do you prefer egg noodle or rice noodle?
+Let me know down in the comments!

 To be frank, when I come to Asian places to eat, I usually pay cash because I’ve always experienced: